chloealbright/DevHiveMind/Companies/Companies Worked At/Contribution Metrics.md

 - **Tailor to Job Descriptions:** Customize your resume based on the specific job descriptions to which you are applying, emphasizing relevant skills and achievements.

 Remember to balance specificity with brevity and focus on the most significant contributions to make your resume compelling to potential employers.

+If I'm working on a feature that didn't exist previously, as opposed to something that was refactored by you, I wouldn't solely emphasize performance improvements.
+Instead, my focus would extend to various metrics pertinent to the newly introduced feature, ensuring a holistic evaluation that goes beyond just performance considerations.